Updated July 2019

-The annual median home price rose 14.4% in 2018, which was one of the slowest rates of appreciation in Silicon Valley.
+The annual median home price in the first half of 2019 is nearly the same as 2018, which is a leveling-off from 7 years of rising prices.
+Saratoga is one of the few cities that has not seen a decline in prices.
 The annual increase in the median price for Saratoga homes has averaged 6.1% per year since 1998 (CAGR).
-I suspect this slower growth is due to the mix of higher-end homes and distance from Google/Facebook/LinkIN…

-Market demand for Saratoga homes continues to remain very strong.
-The annual average Days on Market continues at 20-year lows and Sales vs. List Price remains in the annual average being 2% to 4% over list.
+Market demand for Saratoga homes continues to be very strong.
+The annual average Days on Market (red line) continues at 20-year lows with a slight increase from 2018.
+Sales vs. List Price (blue line) declined to 1% over list in 1H2019, but in the annual average being around 4% in prior years.

 This monthly view of median prices for Saratoga homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-Interestingly the monthly number of Closed Sales appears to be relatively consistent.
+The monthly number of Closed Sales is relatively consistent with prior years.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.